Is An Inheritance Divisible In An Arkansas Divorce?

 The answer to this question isn’t as easy as a simple “yes” or “no.” In the majority of cases, the answer is “no,” but not always.
 In some cases, money spent out of an inheritance becomes part of the marital estate and becomes divisible in the property settlement.
 These issues can become quite complex, and it is important that you seek the advice of an experienced family law attorney.

-At The Wright Law Firm, I represent clients across the state in a wide variety of complex property division matters.
-Whether you are the spouse who received the inheritance or not, I provide strong representation to clients on both sides of these issues.
+At The Wright Law Firm, I, attorney Trey Wright, represent clients across the state in a wide variety of complex property division matters.
+Regardless of whether you are the spouse who received the inheritance, I provide strong representation to clients on both sides of these issues.

 The basic rule in Arkansas is that an inheritance, regardless of when it was received, is the sole property of the heir.
 In cases where inherited funds were used to make home improvements or for a similar purpose, they are considered to be commingled.
 In some instances, commingled funds can be recovered in a divorce if the source can be verified as coming from the inheritance.